 - Reduces absenteeism.
 Motivation inspires team members to show up and stay committed to their work.
 Motivation decreases absenteeism by 41 percent.

 - Fosters a positive work environment.
-Motivated team members tend to be happier and more satisfied with their role and workplace.
-This creates a healthy and positive team environment where people contribute their best and support each other.
+Motivated team members are happier and more satisfied with their role and workplace.
+Motivation creates a healthy and positive team environment where people contribute their best and support each other.